The ability to work from home is one of the marvels of the modern age.

 4. You want to travel more

-People who telecommute often take their work with them when they travel, says Reynolds.
+People who telecommute often take work with them when they travel, says Reynolds.
 These people sometimes are called “digital nomads.”

 They manage to combine frequent vacationing with holding down steady jobs.
 Some use recreational vehicles to stay on the move.